RealFoxerity/Teacher-Tool/README.md

 Batch program created to enable quick copying with "0" traceback

 HIGLY ENCOURAGED TO USE NEWER VERSIONS, OLDER MAY HAVE SEVERE BUGS
-USE NEWER DEBUG THIS ONE HAS SEVERE BUGS; WILL UPDATE SOON

 # How to install and use

-to install, you need lmao.bat; others will be generated automatically (if you have >= 4.0) Installation takes around 1.5 seconds, however most of this time, the cmd is invisible
+to install, you need lmao.bat; others will be generated automatically Installation takes around 1.5 seconds, however most of this time, the cmd is invisible

 after install you only need lmao69.dat with "initcopy" inside (without quotes)